pombredanne/perfetto/docs/traceconv.md

  * profile format (heap profiler only): the format used by heap dumps - this is only valid if there are heap profiles in the trace

+traceconv is also used in the UI to convert Perfetto traces to the Chrome JSON format and directly open these traces in chrome://tracing.

 Usage
 ---------
 ```